In-orbit timing calibration of the Insight-Hard X-ray Modulation Telescope: Timing results

-The broad band observations on the pulsar show that the main peak phase of the Crab pulsar changes with energy \citep{molkov2009absolute}.
-The energy resolved phase delay to the \textit{NICER} main peak can be determined as previously described.
+The broad band observations on the pulsar indicate that the main peak phase of the Crab pulsar changes with energy \citep{molkov2010absolute}.
+The energy resolved phase of HXMT delay to the \textit{NICER} main peak can be determined as previously described.
 We split XTI, ME, and HE data in the first duration mentioned in Table \ref{tab:nicer_eph} into three energy bands, and get the position of the main peak in each energy band by Gaussian fitting.
 Figure \ref{fig:energyresolveddelay} shows the evolution of the peak position versus energy with respect to the 1--3\,keV peak position obtained from \textit{NICER}/XTI.
 We select the main peak position of \textit{NICER} XTI data in 1--3\,keV as reference position and calculate the delay of the main peak of difference profiles with different energy, as shown in Figure \ref{fig:energyresolveddelay}.
-The deviation of the main peak obtained by ME and HE respect to \textit{NICER}/XTI observations is assumed to be caused only by the physical origin without any instrumental effects, for example the emission geometry evolution for different energy photons.
-The delay increases with energy at a rate of $0.22\pm0.01$\,\si{\micro\second\per\keV} by a linear fitting.
-The rate is smaller than the results, as $0.6 \pm 0.2$\,\si{\micro\second} reported in \citep{2004Rots}, but consistent within $2\sigma$.
+In order to compare with the results reported in \cite{molkov2010absolute}, a \SI{304}{\micro\second} radio delay compared to \textit{NICER}/XTI \citep{2021Sci...372..187E} is added to the offsets measured.
+Since the relative offsets of \textit{Insight-HXMT} compared with \textit{NICER}/XTI for 1--3\,keV have already been known, the radio delay relative to HXMT can also be derived as shown in Figure \ref{fig:energyresolveddelay}.